juanperort-dev/juanperort-dev/README.md

 - 📡 Curious about IoT, system automation, and small embedded projects.

-## 👨‍💻 About Me

-- 💡 iOS Developer with professional and personal experience using **Swift**, **SwiftUI**, and **Clean Architecture**.
-- 🚀 Passionate about learning new technologies and applying them to solve real-world problems.
-- 🤖 Exploring AI and machine learning with Python, NLP, and data science tools.
-- 📱 Background in Android development using Java and Kotlin.
-- 📡 Curious about IoT, system automation, and small embedded projects.

 ## 🛠 Skills

 - **Languages**: Swift, Kotlin, Dart, Java, Python, JavaScript, TypeScript, C#